Lightstreamer/Lightstreamer-example-StockList-client-flex/README.md

 Then, to allow the page to get resources from a different server, the Web Server address has to be included in the `/crossdomain.xml` file deployed under Lightstreamer Server.
 See the <flex_crossdomain_enabled> element in the Server configuration file for details.

-Anyway, the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) have to be deployed in your local Lightstreamer server instance.
-The factory configuration of Lightstreamer server already provides this adapter deployed.<br>
+Anyway, the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed in your local Lightstreamer server instance;
+the [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) is also needed, but it is already provided by Lightstreamer server.<br>
 The demos are now ready to be launched.